tilboerner/laserchicken/README.md

     config/environments/production.rb

-and have a look at `config.serve_static_assets` and 'config.assets.compile`.
+and have a look at `config.serve_static_assets` and `config.assets.compile`.
 Otherwise, relevant files will not go out to the client.

 ### learn about Rails